Lucius Hirtuleius: The Battle of Italica

 Hirtuleius tried to defeat his opponent in a battle near the Roman colony of Italica.
+His reasons for doing so are unclear, given Sertorius' orders not to engage Metellus: it is possible he was provoked by Metellus' "luxurious mode of life" or, less probably, Metellus was attempting to pursue Sertorius and Hirtuleius felt compelled, or followed orders, to stop him.

 At dawn Hirtuleius mustered his army and marched on Metellus's encampment trying to provoke his opponent into battle.
 Metellus, however, kept his troops in his camp behind their entrenchments until noon.
 It was extremely hot and Hirtuleius's troops were soon sweltering out in the open while Metellus's legionaries remained relatively fresh.
 Since his enemy remained drawn up in front of his camp for hours, Metellus had plenty of time to study their dispositions and make his own plans accordingly.
 He observed that Hirtuleius had posted his strongest units in the centre of his battle line and decided to use this to his advantage.
 When the battle finally commenced Metellus held back his own centre and concentrated on winning on the flanks.
 After routing their opponents his wings enveloped Hirtuleius centre.
-Hirtuleius lost 20,000 men and fled north to join his commander Sertorius who was squaring off against Pompey.
+Hirtuleius lost 20,000 men and fled north to join his commander Sertorius who was squaring off against Pompey in the Battle of Sucro.
 Metellus followed Hirtuleius wanting to make the most of his victory by trapping Sertorius between Pompey and himself.

 The Battle of Saguntum

 Several weeks later Hirtuleius faced Metellus again, commanding one of Sertorius's wings at the Battle of Saguntum.
 During the battle Hirtuleius's wing was pushed back by Metellus's legions, he died in the fighting.
+When Sertorius learned of Hirtuleius' death from a native, he stabbed the native with a dagger so as to keep the news from breaking the spirit of his men.